The Frogs: Politics

+Whosoe'er will brave the storms and fight for Athens at your side!

-He states that though this text ostensibly refers to citizens dispossessed of their rights, it will actually evoke memories of Alcibiades, the Athenians' exiled hero.
+— Murray translation, from l.
+697He states that though this text ostensibly refers to citizens dispossessed of their rights, it will actually evoke memories of Alcibiades, the Athenians' exiled hero.
 Further support includes the presentation of the chorus, who recites these lines, as initiates of the mysteries.
 This, Sheppard says, will also prompt recollection of Alcibiades, whose initial exile was largely based on impiety regarding these religious institutions.
 Continuing this thought, the audience is provoked into remembering Alcibiades' return in 408 BC, when he made his peace with the goddesses.
 The reason Aristophanes hints so subtly at these points, according to Sheppard, is because Alcibiades still had many rivals in Athens, such as Kleophon and Adeimantus, who are both blasted in the play.
 Sheppard also cites Aeschylus during the prologue debate, when the poet quotes from The Oresteia:

 This choice of excerpt again relates to Alcibiades, still stirring his memory in the audience.
 Sheppard concludes by referencing the direct mention of Alcibiades' name, which occurs in the course of Dionysus' final test of the poets, seeking advice about Alcibiades himself and a strategy for victory.
 Though Euripides first blasts Alcibiades, Aeschylus responds with the advice to bring him back, bringing the subtle allusions to a clearly stated head and concluding Aristophanes' point.

+Place in Greek theatre

+Development in theatre

+The Frogs proved to be a revolutionary piece of media.
+Through its fascination with education and authorship, the play greatly advances ideas on criticism in theatre that are still seen in contemporary debates and cultural politics.
+The text is dissected and analyzed, quite literally weighted, within the play itself, prompting the audience to also do so in their viewership.
+Lines throughout the play point to the intelligence of the newly literate Athens:"But if you're both afraid that our spectators lack a certain amount of knowledge, so as not to appreciate the fine points of what you say, don't worry about that, since that is no longer the case.
+For they are seasoned veterans and each one has a book and understands the clever stuff.
+Their minds are superior anyway, but now they're really sharpened.
+So fear not, but scrutinize every topic, for the audience's sake at least, since they're so sophisticated."